-- 28. The majority of the concrete making, coated roadstone and block making facilities in the sub-region are located within the NYCC area.
-Some are present on operational extraction sites and others are standalone facilities located on industrial estates or where they are easily accessible. - 29.
+- 26. The majority of the concrete making, coated roadstone and block making facilities in the sub-region are located within the NYCC area.
+Some are present on operational extraction sites and others are standalone facilities located on industrial estates or where they are easily accessible. - 27.
 There are several canal and river wharves present in the sub-region but, currently, none are being used to transport minerals, although the wharf at Drax power station has recently been used for transport of secondary aggregate.
 A list of wharves is provided in Appendix 1.
 Appendix 1 also includes a list of railheads and rail sidings which are present within the sub-region.
-Some are used for transporting non-aggregates minerals including coal such as at Kellingley Colliery and Eggborough and Drax power stations and potash at Boulby mine.
+Some are used for transporting non-aggregates minerals including coal, such as at Kellingley Colliery and at Eggborough and Drax power stations, as well as potash from Boulby mine.
 The railhead at Drax was also used for the transport of secondary aggregate in 2012.
-Others are used to transport aggregate, including an export railhead at Swinden Quarry, in YDNP, and an import railhead at the Potter Group site in Selby.
-Some of the other rail heads and sidings have been used, or have the potential to be developed, for minerals transport as referred to in the table in Appendix 1. - 30.
+Others are used to transport aggregate, including; an export railhead at Swinden Quarry, in YDNP; Ribblehead sidings which are used to transport stone from Ingleton Quarry (also located in the YDNP) and the YDNPA has approved the construction of a railhead at Arcow Quarry to be used by both Arcow and Dry Rigg quarries.
+An import railhead at the Potter Group site in Selby is also in use for reception of aggregate.
+Some of the other rail heads and sidings have been used, or might have the potential to be developed, for minerals transport as referred to in the table in Appendix 1. - 28.
 Map J below shows the main known locations of secondary aggregate production and sites producing recycled aggregate.
-There are 3 sites in the sub-region which can supply secondary aggregate on a significant scale.
+There are 3 sites in the sub-region which currently can supply secondary aggregate on a significant scale.
 Two of the sites are coal fired power stations at Eggborough and Drax, which produce Furnace Bottom Ash (FBA) and Pulverised Fuel Ash (PFA).
 The third site is a deep coal mine (Kellingley Colliery) which produces colliery spoil which can also be used as aggregate.
+However, this site is now expected to close at the end of 2015.
 Ash and colliery spoil not sold for use as secondary aggregate are disposed of at dedicated waste disposal sites at Barlow and Gale Common ash disposal facilities and, in the case of colliery spoil, at a disposal facility at Womersley, all of which are located in Selby District.
 Ash from Ferrybridge power station, in West Yorkshire, is also disposed of at the Gale Common facility.
-Ash has been recovered from both the Barlow and Gale Common sites for sale and therefore these facilities also represent potential sources of secondary aggregate. - 31.
+Ash has been recovered from

+- both the Barlow and Gale Common sites for sale and therefore these facilities also represent potential sources of secondary aggregate. - 29.
 Recycled aggregate tends to be sourced from construction, demolition and excavation waste.
-As shown on the map there are many waste sites which are known to deal with

-Construction and Demolition waste (C&D waste).
+As shown on the map there are many waste sites which are known to deal with Construction and Demolition waste (C&D waste).
 Recycling of such waste (and hence the production of recycled aggregate) is often dealt with at temporary sites and sites exempt from permitting by the Environment Agency and hence good quality data on locations of production and amounts produced is not available.